-Buddha bowls are quick, easy recipes that are customizable, perfect for meal prep and adding more plants to your diet!
-This one is made with peanut tempeh, roasted broccoli and bell pepper, with carrot ribbons, cabbage and a delicious peanut sauce.
+A nourish bowl (also known as grain bowls or power bowls) is perfect for meal prep and adding more plants to your diet!
+This plant based recipe is made with peanut tempeh, roasted broccoli and bell pepper, with carrot ribbons, cabbage and a delicious peanut sauce.

-They’re filled with so many good-for-you ingredients – lots and lots of plants.
+They’re filled with so many good-for-you ingredients – lots and lots of plants and healthy fats.
 Typically served with a grain of some sort and a delicious dressing or sauce.

-Whipping up a buddha bowl, in my opinion, is basically one of the most satisfying ways to get in a good dose of veggies.
+Whipping up a huge grain bowl, in my opinion, is basically one of the most satisfying ways to get in a good dose of veggies.
 You can do a mix of raw veggies and cooked ones (like I did here) or do all roasted – whatever your heart desires.

-If you haven’t tried a buddha bowl (i.e. macro bowl, power bowl) I highly recommend giving them a try.
+If you haven’t tried a nourish bowl (i.e. macro bowl, veggie power bowl, buddha bowl) I highly recommend giving them a try.
 I think you’ll find they’ll soon become a new favorite and in heavy rotation throughout the week!

-Buddha bowls are perfect for meal prep – you can prep parts of the dish beforehand to cut back on time (think, chopping veggies and prepping grains) or really it’s not too long to just work on everything at once.
+Nourish bowls are perfect for meal prep – you can prep parts of the dish beforehand to cut back on time – think, chopping veggies and prepping grains.
+But really it’s not too long to just work on everything at once.